Speciesism – why do we care more about some animals than others?

 Chickens are often thought of as dumb animals, with little capacity to feel.
 This is certainly not the case, and chickens are far smarter than they are often given credit for.
 More importantly though, chickens can suffer, and sadly they suffer all too much in many intensive systems.

 Chickens are actually quite remarkable animals.
-When given the choice they can self-medicate when they are in pain, choosing pain-killer laced feed over normal feed when they are lame, and the opposite when they are healthy (Danbury, Weeks, Waterman-Pearson, Kestin, & Chambers, 2000).
+A lesser known fact is that they're able to self-medicate when they're in pain.
+Studies have shown that when chickens are lame and are given the choice between feed laced with pain-killers or normal feed, they'll choose the one with pain-killers.
+Comparatively, when they're healthy, they'll choose the normal feed.
+(Danbury, Weeks, Waterman-Pearson, Kestin, & Chambers, 2000).
 They even agree with us on the attractiveness of other humans, preferring more beautiful people (Ghirlanda, Jansson, & Enquist, 2002).
 And if you think all chickens look the same… Well then they have one on you, as they can tell the difference between very similar humans, despite being a different species (Davis & Taylor, 2010).

 So next time you think about rats as pests or dismiss chickens as uncharismatic, I do hope you think again.
 I hope you will remember that rats like to play and they care about others, and that chickens have far more going on than you probably previously thought.
 Most importantly, rats and chickens want to live a good life.